sous-chefs/mysql/README.md

 particularly those shipped with F/OSS Unix and Linux distributions.
 It does not address forks and value-added repackaged MySQL distributions like Drizzle, MariaDB, or Percona.

+This cookbook does not try to encompass every single configuration option available for MySQL.
+Instead, it provides a "just enough" to get a MySQL server running, then allows the user to specify additional custom configuration.

 Requirements
 ------------